 AP Biology — Strategy & Practice Drills

 AP® Biology covers eight units of college-level biology, from the chemistry of water and macromolecules to ecology and evolution.
-Many students approach the course the wrong way — memorizing vocabulary lists and grinding through textbook readings, then hoping content recall carries them through the exam.
-It won’t.
+Plenty of students treat the course as a vocabulary marathon, memorizing terms and grinding through textbook chapters in hopes of recognizing what shows up on exam day.
+Recall does matter, but it isn’t what most multiple-choice points come down to.
 The AP® Biology exam is built around six science practices: explaining concepts, interpreting visual representations, designing experiments, describing data, performing statistical analysis, and constructing arguments.
-Questions draw on content knowledge, but that knowledge must be applied to data, experiments, and biological disruptions.
-This guide explains exactly how the exam is structured, what each section demands, and how to use these AP Biology practice questions to build the skills that actually move the needle on your score.
+Questions draw on content knowledge, but that knowledge has to be applied to data, experiments, and biological disruptions.
+This guide walks through how the exam is structured, what each section demands, and how to use these AP Biology practice questions to build the science-practice habits the test really turns on.

 How the AP® Biology Exam Is Structured